onechapteraday/wordpress-plugins/README.md

 *Random Post* provides you a url where a post is displayed randomly.
 The default url is /random-post.

+## Remove Emojis

+*Remove Emojis* will help you to remove the emojis provided since the version 4.2.

-## Remove Useless Stuff
+## Remove jQuery Migrate

-This is one useful widget! *Remove Useless Stuff* will help you to remove some of the stuff WordPress force you to have: the emojis provided since the version 4.2 for example, or jQuery migrate which is only necessary if a website have deprecated jQuery functions...
+*Remove jQuery Migrate* will help you to remove jQuery migrate which is only necessary if a website have deprecated jQuery functions.